"

 • Strong communication skills

-• Good in essential work skills (following instructions, possessing critical thinking skills, knowing limits)
+• Good in essential work skills (follows instructions, possesses critical thinking skills, knows limits)

 • Ethical